bentomhall/nih-system/homebrewery/world/people.md

 **Increased Order.** You can use your Child of Order ability on any ability check, saving throw, or attack roll by a creature you can see within 60 feet instead of only on yourself.

-#### Frost-born
-The armies of the Hungering Frost were mostly jazuu and goblins.
-Many of them remained behind when the planar forces retreated, forming tribes and clans in the Nocthian Caldera.
-They retain a portion of their connection to elemental ice.
-Unlike their Tuuran cousins, they are much less obsessed with order or with the giant transformation and have no Titanwall of their own.

-**Ability Score Increase.** +1 Constitution, +1 Strength

-**Additional Proficiencies.** You are proficient in Survival and Ngyon Toi (Goblin).

-**Freezing Attunement.** Your connection with Ice gives you resistance to cold damage.
-In addition, you ignore difficult terrain caused by ice, snow, or other similar factors.

-**Freezing Touch.** As a bonus action, you can imbue your attacks with ice for one minute.
-Each time you hit with a weapon attack for the duration, you deal an additional 1d4 cold damage.
-Once during the duration when you hit, you can choose to force the creature to make a Strength saving throw against a DC of 8 + your proficiency bonus + your Strength modifier.
-On a failed save, the creature is restrained by ice until the end of your next turn.

 \page
 ### Ophidian
 The gwerin masters who ruled the Jungle of Fangs before they abruptly vanished about 400 years ago were obsessed with snakes.
 Hence the fang-kin humans...and their distant relatives, the ophidians.
 Their ancestors were humans who were bio-magically infused with snake essence to a much greater degree than their kin.
 To this day, they retain visual markers and altered physiology.
 Some of them suffer extreme mutations; their kin-folk often resort to extreme ritual magics to stabilize them in human/snake-hybrid forms so they don't die.
 Those hybrids are outcast except among the most isolated tribes.

-Physically, playable ophidians are very close to fang-kin humans, except that their eyes are slitted and their tongues are forked.
+Physically, playable ophidians are very close to fang-kin humans, except that their eyes are slitted and their tongues are forked, and their "scales" (mottled patches) are more visible.
 They tend to be extremely charming, almost magically so, and flexible to an extreme.

 #### Lineage Traits